Last Attempt at finding the Electra – Expedition planned for 2023 – Assistance NEEDED – Please Donate

 The longtime map holder, the Second World War Infantry Unit clerk, Len Willoughby, retrieved the map from a map case on a pile of discarded equipment in 1945, and kept the map until he mailed it to former-Corporal Don Angwin in 1993 (and who revealed it to Mr. Billings in 1994).
 Neither of these former infantrymen had the motive nor “insider” expertise to create or introduce details concerning the Electra’s obscure component identification or situational nuances.
 The string of numbers and letters, “600H/P. S3H/1 C/N1055,” remains the most significant historical notation found to date in the search for Earhart’s aircraft.
 This alpha-numeric sequence almost certainly mirrors the details on the metal tag recovered from the engine mount by one of the Australian soldiers on 17 April 1945.
 This three-group sequence translates to 600 Horsepower, Pratt & Whitney R-1340-S3H1, airframe Construction Number 1055.
 This airframe construction number IS Amelia Earhart’s Lockheed 10E Electra aircraft, and the engine type exactly matches as well.
 The eyewitness visual descriptions from three of the Australian veterans at the scene also strongly support this supposition.
 The date on the map, 24 May 1945, refers to the return answer to the Australians from the American Army, who did not believe it was “one of theirs.”

-David Billings is planning his final foray into East New Britain in 2018, the 81st anniversary of Earhart’s disappearance.
+David Billings is planning his next foray into East New Britain in 2023, the 86th anniversary of Earhart’s disappearance.

-New satellite maps, a LiDAR survey with GPS-aided systematic search patterns, and more time on site will help in the search.
+New satellite maps, a possible LiDAR survey and more time on site will help in the search.

 The search costs thus far have been borne primarily by David with some help from America, from team members and private donations, all of which has been expended on previous expeditions.
 Some funding will go a long way to assist in providing the answer…